Stable developmental patterns of gene expression without morphogen gradients: Discussion

 Further, using the division into type-(i) and type-(ii) contact zones, we investigated the behaviour of effective deterministic model Eq. \eqref{eq:effdyn}, in the entire range of $\kappa$.
 We found that the preference of the system to form possibly large contact zones, combined with the stability of at least one type of interfaces between domains, results in the increased robustness of the pattern against fluctuations, in the vicinity of optimal $\kappa$.
 These observations are in agreement with our highly stochastic and microscopically detailed simulations, for which the deterministic model is only the continuous-limit approximation.
 Yet, the approximate agreement between $\kappa_{\rm opt}$ and $\kappa_{\rm theor}$ as well as the broad peak of increased survival time (Fig. \ref{Fig-Stability}), suggest that the deterministic dynamics of model \eqref{eq:effdyn} is still remarkably important for this system.
 The interplay between deterministic and stochastic component of dynamics in simulations results in the emergent noise-control mechanism, significantly increasing survival time of patterns.
 We also found that the shifting of the stable contact zones by fluctuations is the major reason of pattern destruction for $\kappa$ away from the optimal value.

 The observed stability times appear sufficient for early fly embryogenesis ($\simeq 2 h$ until cycle 14) for all NN repression strengths weaker than the optimal value, with or without pinning, even for the reduced system size considered here for computational feasibility.

-In a more realistic description, stability times will be likely modified due to the influence of system size.
-We expect that as expression domains grow in spatial extension or maximal copy numbers stability will be further enhanced.
-In the first case, stability is enhanced because more local cell fates need to be switched while the noise level remains the same.
-In the second case, the relative noise level is reduced in the first place.
+We expect that the stability times will systematically increase when a larger system size is chosen in a more realistic description.
+Note that the system size can increase in two ways, either by increasing the considered lattice of reaction volumes (nuclei) or by allowing for a larger maximal copy number per reaction volume.
+In the first case, stability is enhanced because the expression states of more reaction volumes need to be switched in order to destroy the now larger expression domains, while the local molecular noise level (which is a key determinant for the speed of this process) remains the same.
+In the second case, the molecular noise is reduced, such that detrimental cell switching events are impeded, leading to longer average destruction times for the individual expression domains and consequently overall longer stability.

 Nevertheless, based on the theoretical and numerical evidence we believe that the stability enhancing mechanisms uncovered in this study will also apply to biologically relevant system sizes.
 Other factors potentially affecting stability are autoactivation interactions and interactions with other genes not included in the simplified regulatory network studied here, which will likely affect the dynamics of the gene expression pattern.
-Note, however, that the adapted stability theory clearly identifies the weak nearest-neighbor repression strength as the key parameter for enhancing stability, while the strong repressive interactions are found not to affect stability as long as they are chosen strong enough.